invasive species week

 It’s Invasive Non Native Species Week!
 (INNS)

-INNS week takes place between May 15th and May 21st 2023.
+INNS week takes place between 20th to 26th May 2024.
 During this week, a wide range of organisations come together, aiming to raise awareness of invasive non-native species (INNS) and how they can impact us all.

 Our freshwater and marine environments are under threat.
 Invasive non-native species are one of the top five drivers for biodiversity loss worldwide, and present a huge threat to native species, aquatic environments and our sport.